-- Careers guidance and information is given as part of the tutorial programmes and as an overlay of Careers lessons, delivered by the Careers teacher. - ⇒ One to one appointments with the Careers Adviser from Hampshire Careers Service. - Access to a well-stocked careers library where a wide variety of resources including college and university prospectuses can be found. - ⇒ Taster days at local colleges and training providers. - Practice interviews staffed by visiting interviewers from industry and various professions, such as Medicine or Law. - ⇒ Work Experience, for some students identified by the year team. - All students in Year 10 and again in Year 11 have an interview with a senior member of staff to ensure that they have made a decision which is right for them.
+- Careers guidance and information is given as part of the tutorial programmes and as an overlay of Careers lessons, delivered by the Careers teacher. - ⇒ One to one appointments with the Careers Adviser from Hampshire Careers Service. - Access to a well-stocked careers library where a wide variety of resources including college and university prospectuses can be found. - ⇒ Taster days at local colleges and training providers. - Practice interviews staffed by visiting interviewers from industry and various professions, such as Medicine or Law. - ⇒ Work Experience (we are reviewing our current offer and further details will be issued during the Summer term). - All students in Year 10 and again in Year 11 have an interview with a senior member of staff to ensure that they have made a decision which is right for them.